Is CBDa and CBD Legal in Idaho?

 - Other compounds, salts, derivatives, mixtures, or preparation of mature stalks.

 Thus, going back to the question, is CBD legal in Idaho?
-The answer is: Yes, but only if the CBD product meets the above requirements.
+And what about CBDa?
+The answer is: Yes to both, but only if the end product meets the above requirements.
 Otherwise, it will be considered a controlled substance under Idaho law and, thus, illegal.